Through The Fibro Fog

 💭 Recipe tips and notes

-• Don't be tempted to add the cauliflower to the baking tray at the same time as the pumpkin.
-It will likely burn on the edges.
+• Don't be tempted to add the cauliflower to the baking tray at the same time as the pumpkin!
+It will likely burn on the edges as it takes less time to cook.

-• Dice the cauliflower and pumpkin to roughly similar size pieces for an even roast.
+• Dice the cauliflower and pumpkin into roughly similar size pieces for an even roast.

 • This makes a fairly thick soup.
 If you prefer a thinner consistency, simply add another half or full cup of vegetable stock.